 Asbestos is the name given to a naturally occurring group of minerals, recognisable for their fibrous appearance, widely used in construction throughout the 20th century because of the insulation properties they bring.
-Asbestos can be found in hundreds of thousands, and potentially millions, of buildings in this country, particularly in insulating boards, roofing, and some types of spray coverings.
+The fibres are heat and electricity-resistant, and also take a very long time to corrode which makes it a very long-lasting material.

 When inhaled, asbestos can have serious health implications.
 The fibres cause significant damage and scarring to the lungs, which over time can result in all manner of illnesses, including cancer and heart failure.
-The risks of prolonged exposure cannot be overstated, though it’s important to be aware that simply coming into contact with asbestos fires for a short duration is unlikely to cause a problem.
+Asbestos fibres are also very small and so are difficult to see when airborne, so you can be exposed to the material and inhale it without even realising it.

 The effects of working with or being exposed to asbestos often do not manifest themselves for decades, which is one of the main reasons we’re still seeing so many deaths.
 The ban simply came too late for many people, who are just now being diagnosed with cancers such as mesothelioma.
-These people will most often have been those working with the material, whether in mining, manufacture, or using the product in construction.
+These people will most often have been those working with the material, whether in mining, manufacturing, or using the product in construction.

 In a report put out by IOSH, it was revealed that 135 companies were ordered to stop work because they weren’t meeting their safety obligations, and another 130 had to be warned that their operational safety needed to improve.
-At the most severe end of the scale, around 30 companies were given fines and even some individuals given prison sentences because of their callous approach to activities involving asbestos.
+At the most severe end of the scale, around 30 companies were given fines and some individuals were given prison sentences because of their callous approach to activities involving asbestos.